Bayesian inference on group differences in multivariate categorical data: Simulation study

-We consider three simulation studies to evaluate the performance of our methods in various scenarios, characterized by different types of dependence between $\boldsymbol{Y}$ and $X$.
-In particular, in a first scenario we generate the data to obtain no group differences in the marginals of $\boldsymbol{Y}$, and only sparse dependencies between pairs of variables $(Y_j,Y_{j'})$, $j \neq j'$, with these pairwise dependence structures being the same across the groups defined by $X$.
-The second scenario induces instead dependence between $\boldsymbol{Y}$ and $X$, by allowing a subset of the marginals of $\boldsymbol{Y}$, and the pairwise dependence structure between $(Y_j,Y_{j'})$, $j \neq j'$ to change with $X$.
-Finally, the third scenario characterizes a challenging case in which there are no changes in the marginals of $\boldsymbol{Y}$, but only sparse group differences in the pairwise dependence structure.
-Hence the dependence between $\boldsymbol{Y}$ and $X$ is in few higher-order structures.
+We consider three relevant simulation studies to evaluate the empirical performance of the proposed methodologies in several scenarios, characterized by different types of dependence between $\boldsymbol{Y}$ and $X$.
+In particular, in a first scenario we generate the data to obtain sparse dependence structures in $\boldsymbol{Y}$, with these higher-order dependencies, along with the induced marginals, being the same across the two groups defined by the variable $X$.
+The second scenario induces instead dependence between $\boldsymbol{Y}$ and $X$, by incorporating group differences in the marginals of $\boldsymbol{Y}$, along with variations in more complex higher-order structures, including a subset of the bivariates.
+Finally, the third scenario characterizes a challenging situation in which there are no changes in the marginals of $\boldsymbol{Y}$, but only sparse group differences in the bivariates.
+Hence, the dependence between $\boldsymbol{Y}$ and $X$ is in fewer higher-order structures.
+The goal in defining these challenging simulation scenarios is to assess whether the proposed model can characterize probabilistic generative mechanisms having different properties, thereby ensuring accurate testing in broad settings.
+Consistent with this goal, we focus on $d_x=2$ groups, and $p=15$ categorical variables having $d_1=\cdots=d_{15}=4$ possible categories.
+Data $(\boldsymbol{y}_i,x_i)$, $i=1, \ldots, n$, are simulated for $n=400$ units, whose group membership $x_i$ is generated from a categorical variable with probabilities $\pi_X^0(1)=0.5$ and $\pi_X^0(2)=1-\pi_X^0(1)=0.5$.
+The multivariate categorical responses $\boldsymbol{y}_i$ are instead simulated from generative mechanisms incorporating the specific properties of the aforementioned scenarios.